GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 <img src="/assets/adversarial-perturbations/category3.png" width="70%">
 </div>

 This image is a bit weirder.
 Like the previous category, it has skinny, almost fractally areas.
 But the important difference is where the shaded parts line up along the classification borders.
-Notice that there is a commmon direction in which all of $$D$$ is "smeared".
+Notice that there is a common direction in which all of $$D$$ is "smeared".
 This corresponds to a single direction for $$\Delta$$ that successfully pushes all of $$D$$ across a neighboring classification boundary.
 In other words, the tangents of classification boundaries near $$D$$ are strongly correlated.
 This is in contrast with Category 2, in which the tangents of boundaries point in all different directions.

-I was tempted to draw this category in a more simplified way: as a stack of thin pancakes all oriented in the same direction.
+I was tempted to draw this category in a more simplified way: as a stack of thin pancakes, all oriented in the same direction.
 But in two dimensions, this gives the false impression that the classification regions all have to be the same shape.
 In reality, there can be lots of complexity and diversity to the shapes of the regions -- it can just occur in the $$d-1$$ other dimensions.
 In fact, as I have drawn, the regions are allowed to have thickness even in the direction of $$\Delta$$, as long as $$D$$ is always distributed on a specific side of each region.

 **Category 4: All perturbations are adversarial.** This represents the worst-case scenario, in which the model completely flounders whenever you add a bit of noise to an image.
 This roughly means that $$\forall I \in D, \forall \Delta \in \mathcal{B}_ \epsilon, [f(I) \neq f(I + \Delta)]$$.
 With this scenario comes the assumption that the topology of $$D$$ is very disparate -- more similar to a bunch of isolated points than a bunch of blobby regions: